track

 You have scheduled appointments with your therapist or doctor for at least three weeks of your ketamine treatment.

-You have prepared your life as much as possible for low stress and time for self-care over the course of your treatments.
+You have prepared your life as much as possible for low stress and time for self-care for your treatments.

 And, most importantly, you arrive with an open mind, ready to dive into a transformative experience.